VephoVandenberg/Pong-V.2/README.md

 # Pong-V.2

-Another version on pong using OpenGL.
+Another version of Pong game using OpenGL.